Goodnight Scholars programming is created with at least one of the following objectives in mind:

 The Goodnight Scholars Program is not a reward for high school achievement, but rather an investment into a student’s untapped potential.

-A key component of this investment is the expectation that our scholars actively participate in various professional, service, and social programming.
-These programs are intended to stimulate student growth in various critical areas including leadership, interpersonal relationships, industry knowledge, and civic engagement.
-The concept behind this programming initiative is that consistent exposure to programs that challenge, support, and educate scholars will create and inspire tomorrow’s future leaders of industry.
-Our ability to incorporate various NC State faculty, staff, local STEM professionals, and national industry leaders into our programming efforts results in a well-rounded and enlightening experience for our scholars.
+A key component of this investment is the expectation that scholars actively participate in various professional, service and social programming offered by the Goodnight Scholars Program.
+These programs are intended to stimulate student growth in various critical areas including leadership, interpersonal relationships, industry knowledge and civic engagement.
+The concept behind this programming initiative is that exposure to programs that challenge, support and educate scholars will create and inspire tomorrow’s future leaders of industry.
+Our ability to incorporate various NC State faculty, staff, local STEM professionals and national industry leaders into our programming results in a well-rounded and enlightening experience for our scholars.

 Every program ties into, at minimum, one of the Goodnight Scholars Program’s learning objectives.
 To stay up to date on our latest programming happenings, check out our News page.
 Examples of current programming include: